By Michelle Dwyer and Victoria Bournival

 Information and guidance about COVID-19 changes quickly, even in a day.
 Open communications channels ensure workers understand expectations and can ask questions to provide the best outcomes.

 St. Ann’s Community updates its 1,200+ workforce through emails, phone calls, video chats, social media and blogs.
 Daily check-ins also ensure everyone is up to date with current in-house facts and changing regulations.
-Monthly, the CEO and leadership team greet employees at the start of each shift to check-in, distribute employee updates, provide healthy treats, and give thanks for their service.
+In fact, according to Northeast College of Health Sciences, every month, the CEO and leadership team greet employees at the start of each shift to check in, distribute employee updates, provide healthy treats, and give thanks for their service.

 Delivering top-notch care under pandemic conditions isn’t easy.
 Acknowledge when people go above and beyond the call of duty to boost morale and build community.
 Create a social media platform to encourage employees to share acts of kindness, accomplishments and stories.
 Offering a branded apparel item is also a great way to show appreciation.